Deleting Microsoft Sentinel but keep the ingested data

 Click the solution you want to remove.

 Now, ensure that this is really the solution that you really want to remove.
 I emphasize this as it's likely not a good idea to disconnect something that you would like to keep.
 Be sure you're doing the right thing, then continue by clicking "Delete".

 Query the data from your Log Analytics Workspace

-The data remains, because we just removed the solution that connects Azure Sentinel to the Azure Log Analytics workspace.
+The data remains because we just removed the solution that connects Microsoft Sentinel to the Azure Log Analytics workspace.
 Looking at the workspace and making a query, we see that all the data still remains.
 Great.

-This was a simple tip for how to disconnect your ingested data from the Azure Sentinel service in your directory.
+This was a simple tip for how to disconnect your ingested data from the Microsoft Sentinel service in your directory.
 I hope it can help someone benefit from the experience.